Hanzscpp/ClearTemp/README.md

 {+] An basic clear for the following folders > Temp, %temp% and Prefetch.

-{+] This will clear all the junk files that you have on your computer
+{+] This will clear all the junk files that you have on your computer.

-{+] Those are the following folders that this simples .exe will clear
+{+] Those are the following folders that this simples .exe will clear.

 > **C:\Windows\Temp**